Best Bologna Porticoes: Stroll Through History

 Art under the porticoes

-5. The festive: Portico dei Servi
+5. The Festive: Portico dei Servi

-I could've named it "the romantic" or "the largest".
-But Portico dei Servi and its Basilica are mostly famous for its Christmas market that every December fill the arcades with handmade artworks.
+But Portico dei Servi and its Basilica are mostly famous for its Christmas market that every December fills the arcades with handmade artworks.

-6. The fake: Palazzo De Banchi
+6. The Fake: Palazzo De Banchi

 A trimmed and adorned façade in the front, a bunch of confused poor windows in the back.
 This portico was built just to put an elegant cover on the rowdy and smelly roads of the Quadrilatero market.